vapkarian/borderlands_parser/README.md

  - port (optional): port to use for the SMTP server (default: 587)
  - email_to (optional): list of email recipients separated by space (default: own user)
  - subject (optional): subject of the message (default: "SHiFT Codes")
+ - ps (optional): find and parse Pre-Sequel codes instead of Borderland 2 (default: False)

 If you import this module, you can override next parameters:
  - EMAIL_HOST: default of "host" parameter
  - EMAIL_PORT: default of "port" parameter
  - EMAIL_SUBJECT: default of "subject" parameter
- - SOURCES: tuple of ("url", "prefix_re"), where "url" is url of page where SHiFT Codes are placed and "prefix_re" is pattern of special prefix of SHiFT codes for this page
+ - BL2_SOURCES or BLPS_SOURCES: tuple of ("url", "prefix_re"), where "url" is url of page where SHiFT Codes are placed and "prefix_re" is pattern of special prefix of SHiFT codes for this page

 Example of usage:<br>
 `import borderlands_parser`<br>